coding-to-music/auckland-transport-emissions-api-nzta-express-mongo-mysql/reporting/AT_Research_Report.md

 - Tare weight (in kg) of the vehicle that carried out the trip.
 - Passenger loading represented by the total distance travelled by individual passengers on the trip in km.

-The data fields that assist with filtering and visualisation are as follows:
+The data fields that assist with filtering and visualisation are:

 - Date the trip occurred on.
 - The departure time of the vehicle from the first stop on the route.